telerik/blazor-docs/components/scheduler/events.md

 ## OnCellRender

 The `OnCellRender` event fires upon rendering of each slot cell.
-It allows you set custom CSS class to the cells based on the business logic.
+It allows you to set a custom CSS class to the cell, based on business logic.

 The handler receives an argument of type `SchedulerCellRenderEventArgs` which exposes the following fields: